Two executives at units of state-run China Resources detained - newspaper

-HONG KONG Chinese authorities detained last week two senior executives at units of China Resources Holding Co.
-Ltd CHRESR.UL, the South China Morning Post reported on Friday, as the chairman of the state-run conglomerate is being investigated for corruption.
+HONG KONG, April 25 Chinese authorities detained last week two senior executives at units of China Resources Holding Co.
+Ltd, the South China Morning Post reported on Friday, as the chairman of the state-run conglomerate is being investigated for corruption.

 China Resources Land, in a filing to the Hong Kong bourse this week, had said Wang had resigned due to personal health reasons.
 It declined to comment on the newspaper report.